Tamara Carrasco, activist of the CDR of Viladecans: "my jail is twenty square kilometers."

 On October 8, her lawyer, Tamara, and her support group, convened a press conference where they disclosed a National Court’s interlocutory decree dated October 2, that stated that they will maintain the precautionary measures on Ms. Carrasco because “the activity of the CDR continues which has not stopped for the moment”.

-On April 10, 2018, Spanish Civil Guard officers knocked at the door of Tamara Carrasco’s home, searched the place, confiscated various materials and arrested her on charges of sedition, rebellion and belonging to a terrorist organization.
-On the basis of these charges, Tamara Carrasco was transferred to Madrid and placed at the disposal of the National Court, a special court, heir of the Francoist “Public Order Court”, which acts in cases of terrorism and had ordered her detention.
+On April 10, 2018, Spanish Civil Guard officers knocked at the door of Tamara Carrasco’s home in order to search the place.
+The officers confiscated various materials before arresting her on charges of sedition, rebellion and belonging to a terrorist organization.
+On the basis of these charges, Tamara Carrasco was transferred to Madrid.
+Here, she was placed at the disposal of the National Court, a special court that acts as an heir of the Francoist “Public Order Court” and is used to oversee cases of terrorism.
+It subsequently ordered her detention.